apocalyptech/swh2save/README.md

   rather than just blindly writing `debug_out.sav`
 - Put in a *sensible* way to create new Chunk objects; my current implementation makes that super awkward.
+- Finish parsing the remainder of the file.
+I actually came across a scenario where a detected string ref was a false positive while testing out the string expansion (see above).
+Still a pretty rare occurrence, but I don't think I'll feel 100% about things until that's done.

 Format Info
 ===========